msgurgel-zz/TweetGamesBot/README.md

 ## Version 0.3 - CURRENT
 - Replies to mentions to *@TweetGamesBot*
 - Rolls a multitude of dices(D4, D6, D8, D10, D20, D100) through the **/d** commands
-- Mediates a Connect 4 between 2 users
+- Mediates a Connect 4 game between 2 users

 ## Version 0.2
 - Replies to mentions to *@TweetGamesBot*